abc-inc/persephone/docs/help/formatting.md

 ## CSV/JSON/YAML

-Some persephone commands support exporting the data as CSV/JSON/YAML as an alternative to their usual line-based plain text output.
+Some Persephone commands support exporting the data as CSV/JSON/YAML as an alternative to their usual line-based plain text output.
 This is suitable for passing structured data to scripts.
 The output format can be changed with the `:format` command, followed by the desired format.
 The following formats are supported: